-But constantly typing in credentials can be cumbersome and hard to crate automated CI/CD pipelines.
-So in this tutorial, we'll look at how to configure git credentials to prevent having to enter them manually.
+But constantly typing in credentials can be cumbersome and hard to create automated CI/CD pipelines.

 2. Inputting Credentials

 Whenever a remote connection requires authentication, Git has several ways to look for credentials to use.

 Let’s start with the basics, in which no credentials have been configured.
 If Git needs a username and password to access a remote connection, it takes the following steps to prompt the user for input.

 First, it tries to invoke an application that allows the users to input credentials.
 The following values are checked (in order) to determine the application to use:

 Setting any of these invokes the application and the user’s input is read from its standard output

 If none of these values are set, Git reverts to prompting the user for input on the command line.